USS Arizona Memorial

 • Unaware of the encroaching Japanese, the 185-plus U.S. Navy ships, in defense of sabotage attempts, were moored in small groups throughout Pearl Harbor.

 • The USS Arizona carried 1.4 million gallons of fuel on board when it sank.
-Approximately two quarts per day still surfaces from the ship.
+Approximately two quarts per day still surface from the ship.
 Pearl Harbor Survivors refer to the oil droplets as “black tears.”

 • The majority of the USS Arizona’s crew members went down with the ship; 337 service members survived.